canvastack/stencil/docs/PHASES/CURRENT_IMPLEMENTATION_STATUS.md

    - Update documentation to reflect this
    - Mark backend docs as "future plans"
    - Focus on improving frontend features
-   - Consider alternative backend (e.g., Firebase, Supabase)
+   - Consider alternative backend (e.g., Firebase, PostgreSQL)

 ### For Stakeholders